ArjitJindal/temp-project/README.md

   - Rules Engine
 - events - Invocation events that you can use to invoke the function.
 - lib/cdk-tarpon-stack.ts - The CDK configuration of the application's AWS resources.
+- lib/cdk-alarms-stack.ts - The CDK configuration of the application's Alarms.

 ## Prerequisites